dlbs0/ESP32-Voicemeeter-Monitoring-and-Control/README.md

 Still a work in progress, currently can monitor bus 1, 2 and 3, and control the volume of these buses.
 Will add bus output control in the future.

+## Setup

+Define the IP of your Voicemeeter computer in main.cpp.
+Turn on VBAN and enable the incoming UTF8 stream with the default name (Command1).
+Don't think you need the IP of the ESP in VBAN, but doesn't hurt.